|

 content_cited

-Your agent used the content in its response.
-This is the high-value signal - it connects retrieval to actual use.
+Your agent referenced the content in its response - direct quote, paraphrase, or source link.
+Citation is the high-value signal that connects content to user-visible output.

 FieldRequiredDescription